List of Shortland Street characters introduced in 2016: Blue Nathan

-In 2019, after Mo passed away, he finally decided to do the double mastectomy as the next stage to physically transition into a man.
+In 2019, after Mo died, he finally decided to do the double mastectomy as the next stage to physically transition into a man.
 Kate even offered to help financially.
 However, on 14 February, he had second thoughts, and Kylie had to block his body to force Drew to stop the surgery, after Blue was just sedated, thus was in no fit state to retract.
 While Kylie initially faced backlash over the move, when Blue fully explained that he gained clarity from babysitting Billie, Drew and Harper's intersex child, he no longer feel the surgery to be a necessity.

 He returns in October and Sophia King falls for him.
 While the two are hanging at home, Ben King rushes in and Sophia admits she likes Blue but Ben says that she can't like him like that because he has just found out from Kate that Blue is his son.